Spectral triples from stationary Bratteli diagrams: The spectral triple associated with a stationary Bratteli diagram

 An oriented graph \(\Gg=(\Vv, \Ee)\) is the data of a set of vertices $\Vv$ and a set of edges $\Ee$ with two maps, \(\xymatrix{\Ee \ar@<.3ex>[r]^{r} \ar@<-.3ex>[r]_{s} & \Vv}\), one assigning to an edge $\varepsilon$ its source vertex $s(\varepsilon)$ and the second assigning its range $r(\varepsilon)$.
 The {\em graph matrix} of $\Gg$ is the matrix $A$ with coefficients $A_{vw}$ equal to the number of edges which have source $v$ and range $w$.

 We construct a spectral triple from the following data (see Figure~\ref{fig-graph} for an illustration of the construction): \begin{enumerate} \item A finite oriented graph $\Gg=(\Vv,\Ee)$ with a distinguished one-edge-loop $\lp$.
-We suppose that the graph is connected in the stronger sense that for any two vertices $v_1,v_2$ there exists a path from to $v_1$ to $v_2$ and a path from $v_2$ to $v_1$.
+We suppose that the graph is strongly connected : for any two vertices $v_1,v_2$ there exists an oriented path from $v_1$ to $v_2$ and an oriented path from $v_2$ to $v_1$.
 This is equivalent to saying that the graph matrix $A$ is irreducible.
-We will even require that $A$ is primitive (see below).
+We will further assume that $A$ is {\em primitive} (see below).

 Alternatively we can pick a distinguished loop made of $p>1$ edges, and resume the case described above by replacing the matrix $A$ by $A^p$ and considering its associated graph $\Gg^p$ instead of $\Gg$.